Interest: Aristotle's view of interest

 Aristotle and the Scholastics held that it was unjust to claim payment except in compensation for one's own efforts and sacrifices, and that since money is by its nature sterile, there is no loss in being temporarily separated from it.
 Compensation for risk or for the trouble of setting up a loan was not necessarily impermissible on these grounds.

-Development of the theory of interest during the seventeenth and eighteenth centuries
+Development of the theory of interest during the 1600s and 1700s

 Nicholas Barbon (c.1640–c.1698) described as a "mistake" the view that interest is a monetary value, arguing that because money is typically borrowed to buy assets (goods and stock), the interest that is charged on a loan is a type of rent – "a payment for the use of goods".
 According to Schumpeter, Barbon's theories were forgotten until similar views were put forward by Joseph Massie in 1750.

 In 1752 David Hume published his essay "Of money" which relates interest to the "demand for borrowing", the "riches available to supply that demand" and the "profits arising from commerce".
 Schumpeter considered Hume's theory superior to that of Ricardo and Mill, but the reference to profits concentrates to a surprising degree on 'commerce' rather than on industry.

+Fructification theory

+The theory of fructification is a theory of the interest rate which was proposed by French economist and finance minister Anne Robert Jacques Turgot.
+The term theory of fructification is due to Eugen von Böhm-Bawerk who considered Turgot as the first economist who tried to develop a scientific explanation of the interest rate.